frankshearar/newspeak-mode/README.markdown

 A major mode for editing [Newspeak](http://newspeaklanguage.org/) in Emacs.

+My aim is to write something that highlights only what's important.
+Right now, my thinking is that you're interested in the coupling between things:
+* types imported into your namespace
+* implicit sends of these types
+* variables passed into (or declared in) methods

 Eventually I aim to provide a SLIME-like interface to a running Newspeak image.
 Baby steps for now...

 Licence